HowToGibbon/PF_exam_summary/PF_exam_summary_HS23.typ

 )

 === Participants
-*Memento*:  Stores some or all internal state of the Originator
+*Memento*:  Stores some or all internal state of the Originator.
-- Allows only the Originator to access its internal information *Originator*:
+\ Allows only the Originator to access its internal information
+\ *Originator*:
--  Creates Memento objects to store its internal state at strategic points.
+\ Creates Memento objects to store its internal state at strategic points.
-- Restores its own state to what the Memento object dictates *Caretaker* (Filesystem, Database)
+\ Restores its own state to what the Memento object dictates
+\ *Caretaker* (Filesystem, Database)
-- Stores the Memento object of the Originator.
+\ Stores the Memento object of the Originator.
-- Cannot explore the contents of or operate on the Memento object.
+\ Cannot explore the contents of or operate on the Memento object.

 #togglebox[
   #image("images/solution_memento_static_structure.png", width: 90%)